Generative AI and the Hollywood Strike

 The technique of selecting the most relevant examples to learn from in real time is sometimes referred to as dynamic few-shot.

 This exercise is especially interesting in the context of the WGA agreement, and the discussion around limitations on training on screenwriters’ work.
 To spell this out, screenwriters should keep in mind that their prior screenplays could technically be used to produce new content in the same tone and style - not just new scenes for an existing screenplay, but also totally new screenplays for other stories.
-It is not just about training, but also about fine-tuning and learning from examples.
+It is not just about training, but also about fine-tuning or learning from examples.

-Voice generation
+Voice Generation

-And one of the coolest things is that some of those tools allow adapting the talent’s voice to speaking across languages, without the need for additional language-specific training data.
+And one of the interesting things is that some of those tools allow adapting the talent’s voice to speaking across languages, without the need for additional language-specific training data.
 It means that based on the English samples, you can generate speech in other languages.

-This technology raises questions about the future of foreign language dubbing.
+This technology also raises questions about the future of foreign language dubbing.
 Depending on the quality of the outcome, and overcoming potential accent issues, this could have a big impact on the dubbing profession and how localization of movies to foreign languages is being done – it could very well be that the audience would prefer to hear the original actor’s voice speaking the foreign language rather than someone else’s voice dubbing the film.
 As for voice actors in animated movies, the future of dubbing might be different, but could still be impacted.

 The question remains what happens if the voice is generated based on the talent’s voice samples without their actual participation, consent, and compensation.
 This is why the recent announcement of the SAG-AFTRA and Replica Studios AI Voice Agreement, aiming to safely create and license a digital replica of voice talents to be used in video games and other media, is super interesting.
 But it is not enough.